seanbelke/CellularAutomata/README.md

 Also, note that some of the rules the user may choose to select will appear to do nothing.
 For example, it may only show a single line moving up the bottom portion of the screen.
 This is because the first row of input is always a single living cell, so if the Rule does not allow for any cell to be alive if it only has one living neighbor, the input will not expand in the same way that Rule 30 will, for example.
+Some interesting rules to try are Rule 30, 110, 101, and 129.

 ## Build Instructions